Water Infrastructure Stories & Successes

 EPA's Local Infrastructure Investment Stories

-EPA is compiling examples of water infrastructure in communities across the country that are receiving Bipartisan Infrastructure Law (BIL) SRF funding.
+EPA compiled examples of water infrastructure in communities across the country that are receiving Bipartisan Infrastructure Law (BIL) SRF funding.
 Explore here.

 Some examples include: